kismetwireless/kismet/docs/dev/datasource.md

 Extended information can be added to a packet as a custom record and transmitted via the Kismet packetchain, or can be injected directly into the tracker for the new phy type (See the [devicetracker](/docs/dev/devicetracker.html) docs for more information).
 Injecting into the packet chain allows existing Kismet code to track signal levels, location, etc, automatically.

+If the packetchain is not used, the device tracking code for your devices must manually manage the device tracking records.

 When processing a custom frame, existing KV pair handlers can be used.
 For example:

 ```C++